Prosecution of Ottoman war criminals after World War I: State of international law

 Following the reportage by Henry Morgenthau, Sr., US Ambassador to the Ottoman Empire, of the Armenian resistance during the Armenian genocide at the city of Van, the Triple Entente formally warned the Ottoman Empire on 24 May 1915 that:

 In the view of these ... crimes of Turkey against humanity and civilization ... the Allied governments announce publicly ... that they will hold personally responsible ... all members of the Ottoman Government and those of their agents who are implicated in such massacres.The Allies warning to prosecute Ottoman commanders of crimes against humanity was the first time such a legal framework was articulated.
 They were to face criminal prosecution of participating in such acts, regardless of rank or authority.
 This principle later formed the legal framework of the 1946 Nuremberg trials against German war criminals, and became enshrined in international law in the United Nations' Convention on the Prevention and Punishment of the Crime of genocide.
-Previous international law: eg Hague I or Hague II, made no provision regarding an army against its own people.
-In fact, the Hague conventions provided the legality for the right of reprisal, which was conveniently used to justify repression and maintenance of sovereignty in colonial empires.
+Previous international law: e.g. Hague I or Hague II, made no provision regarding an army against its own people.
+In fact, the Hague conventions provided the legality for the right of reprisal, which was invoked to justify repression and maintenance of sovereignty in colonial empires.
 Especially lacking were principles to hold politicians responsible to military operations they did not have a direct role in.
 The events of World War I brought to light new discussions over international law in the Paris Peace Conference: codifying a state's duty to protect its own citizens, and also other states' citizens.

 The Ottoman Empire was party to the 1856 Treaty of Paris, which attached the state to the Concert of Europe and international law, and both Hague Conventions.
 It also was bound to guarantee Armenian security and prosperity through the 1878 Treaty of Berlin and the 1914 Treaty of Yeniköy.
 Over the course of World War I, the CUP governments withdrew from Yeniköy, Paris, Berlin, the capitulations, as well as the 1871 Treaty of London, which stipulated that powers could not unilaterally withdraw from previously established treaties.
-Withdrawing from these treaties liberated the empire from what the Unionists thought to be a tyrannical international system that only legitimized Western intervention and imperialism in the Ottoman Empire.
+Withdrawing from these treaties liberated the empire from what the Unionists thought to be a tyrannical diplomatic regime that only legitimized Western intervention and imperialism in the Ottoman Empire.

-The efforts to prosecute Ottoman war criminals was simultaneous with efforts to prosecute German war criminals, and there were even plans to try Kaiser Wilhelm II before an international tribunal.
-Early on however, Allied international legal experts concluded that charges against the Wilhelm for perpetrating wars of aggression and violations of sovereignty were not considered crimes under international law, in addition to his own political immunity and as citizen of a sovereign country.
-Also challenging for legal theorists was the potential application of ex post facto laws, should the path of a new framework for international law be taken.
+The efforts to prosecute Ottoman war criminals was simultaneous with efforts to prosecute German war criminals; there were plans to try Kaiser Wilhelm II before an international tribunal.
+Early on however, Allied international legal experts concluded that charges against Wilhelm for perpetrating wars of aggression and violations of sovereignty were not considered crimes under international law, in addition to his own political immunity and as citizen of a sovereign country.
+Also challenging for legal theorists was the potential application laws ex post facto, should the path of a new framework for international law be taken.